 Please, let’s all band together and do the right thing.
-Most of us would be considered guests as we enjoy the OBX beaches; let’s abide by the law and treat our hosts with the respect they deserve.
-Irresponsibility and a total disregard for the law can easily lead to further/additional restrictions (or complete banishment).
+Most of us would be considered guests as we enjoy the OBX beaches; let’s abide by the law, show common sense, and treat our hosts with the respect they deserve.
+Irresponsibility and a total disregard for the law can easily lead to further/additional restrictions (and/or complete banishment).

 May 16, 2019 extended update - As previously and clearly stated on Page 1 and back in March 2018, the admins of the DBOBX group (Scott Jackle and Vince Simansky) were explicitly warned by the Currituck County Sheriff’s Office about climbing on the OBX dunes.
 I personally have no clue as to why this warning went unheeded, but it appears that these guys truly must believe that they are above the law.